13ird0/Study-Guide/README.md

 # Study-Guide
 Git study guide
 1. Versa what?!
-    What is version control?
-A system that records changes to a file or a set overtime so that you can recall specific version later.
+    What is version control? -A system that records changes to a file or a set overtime so that you can recall specific version later.
 2. Where the heart is
-    What is the difference between distributes and centralized version control systems? centralized deals with one server that everyone views.
+    What is the difference between distributes and centralized version control systems? -Centralized deals with one server that everyone views.
 Distributed deals with the main source of information sent to every single person exactly the same.
 3. Versa who?!
-    what does a version control program do for us?
+    what does a version control program do for us? -It tracks and controlls changes to a project's files.
 4. Commiting to git
     What is a commit?
+Commits are what you use to add, edit, or delete a file.
 5. Checking out git
     what is a checkout?
 6. It’s like a tree limb